CSCfi/sda-filesystem/README.md

 The file that is being uploaded is assumed to be unencrypted; the program encrypts it with public keys that it fetches via KrakenD.

+If you wish to test out file export with Findata projects, redefine environment variable `IS_FINDATA` in `.env` as `true`.
+Notice that this will only affect the project type if you run everything locally.

 </details>